 - either change the products and services your hotel offers to match the consumer perception better, or

-- adjust the price to reposition yourself in the rate value matrix
+- adjust the price to reposition yourself in the price value matrix

 Modifying your rates

-After a closer inspection of your rate value matrix, several questions may come to mind:
+After a closer inspection of your price value matrix, several questions may come to mind:

 - What happens if you lower your prices?